When we sold our business at ages 47 and 50, I said to my husband that I never wanted to work full-time again.

 Having a lifestyle that allows me to travel, along with the benefits of today’s technology and social media are wonderful opportunities.

 This opportunity is not always available when you have children to educate or have others dependent upon your physical presence.
-However, if you have the opportunity to travel full time, even if it is only for a small period of time, I urge you to seriously consider this.
+However, if you have the opportunity to travel full-time, even if it is only for a short period, I urge you to seriously consider this.

 There are many ways to travel depending on your budget.
 I have through the years traveled by car and tent, motorcycle and tent, a car with trailer and tent, a car and camper trailer, a car with trailer and using motel accommodation, motorhome, and motorhome with a car.